streemau/mina-kubernetes/README.md

   RAILS_MASTER_KEY: <%= Base64.strict_encode64(File.read("#{Dir.pwd}/config/credentials/production.key").strip) %>
 ```

 When running `mina production deploy`, it'll prompt for a branch and check the image tagged with current commit hash from selected branch is available on the repository.
-Then the `krane` executable is called to fill in the variables in the resource templates and apply them all to the cluster under the given namespace (see https://github.com/Shopify/krane#deploy-walkthrough for more details)
+Then the `krane` executable is called to fill in the variables in the resource templates and apply them all to the cluster under the given namespace (see https://github.com/Shopify/krane#deploy-walkthrough for more details)\

+### EJSON Encrypted secrets

+Krane supports generating Kubernetes secrets from an encrypted EJSON file: https://github.com/Shopify/krane#deploying-kubernetes-secrets-from-ejson.
+As per current Krane documentation "The ejson file must be included in the resources passed to --filenames it can not be read through stdin.", so
+following convention-over-configuration principles `mina-kubernetes` checks for the presence of a file named `secrets.ejson` in the stage folder and uses it if available.

 ### Passing options to krane